mhjarvis/IT-Cybersecurity-Stuff/Linux Fundamentals.md

 3. Ability to chain programs together to perform complex tasks - integration of different tools allow us to carry out complex tasks.
 4. Avoid captive user interfaces - Linux is designed to work with the shell which provides increased control of the OS.
 5. Configuration data stored in a text file - e.g. ```/etc/passwd``` stores all users on the system.

+Linux components consist of:

+1. Bootloader - code that guides the boot process (e.g. GRUB).
+2. Kernel - main component of the OS; manages resources for the systems I/O devices at hardware level.
+3. Daemons - background services; make sure key functions are working correctly; load after boot.
+4. OS Shell - CLI; interface between OS and User.
+5. Graphics server - provides graphical sub-system (e.g. 'X' or 'X-server').
+6. Window Manager - GUI (e.g. GNOME, KDE, MATE, etc.).
+7. Utilities - programs.

+Linux can be broken down into layers:

+1. Hardware - RAM, CPU, hard drive, etc.
+2. Kernel - core of Linux; virtualize and control hardware, allocate memory, etc.; gives each process its own virtual resources and prevents/mitigatees conflicts between different processes.
+3. Shell - CLI.
+4. System Utility - makes available the OS' functionality.

+Important directories or paths in Linux include:

+* ```/``` - root; top-level directory that contains files required to boot the OS before other file systems are mounted as well as files required to boot other fileshystems.
+After boot, all other filesystems are mounted at standard mount points as subdirectories of the root.
+* ```/bin``` - contains essential command binaries.
+* ```/boot``` - static bootloader, kernel executable, and files required to boot Linux.
+* ```/dev``` - device files to facilitate access to every hardware device attached to the system.
+* ```/etc``` - system config files; also may contain config files for installed apps.
+* ```/home``` - each user has subdirectory here for storage.
+* ```/lib``` - shared library files required for boot.
+* ```/media``` - external removable media (e.g. USB) are mounted here.
+* ```/mnt``` - temp mount point for regular filesystems.
+* ```/opt``` - optional files (third-party tools can be saved here).
+* ```/root``` - home directory for the root user.
+* ```/sbin``` - contains executables used for system administration (binary sys files).
+* ```tmp``` - temporary file storage; generally cleared on boot.
+* ```usr``` - executables, libraries, man files, etc.
+* ```var``` - variable files such as log files, email in-boxes, web app related files, cron files, etc.